dadevel/vault/README.md

 # Vault

-A simple secret store inspired by [pass](https://www.passwordstore.org/), powered by gpg and written in bash.
+A simple secret store inspired by [pass](https://www.passwordstore.org/), powered by gpg and written in python.

 In comparison with pass: